Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

   Another thing that will help with the groups effectiveness is constant communication not only within the smaller groups but also with the whole class.
-Team leaders need to make sure that there smaller groups are on task and will be able to finish their code on time.
+Team leaders need to make sure that their smaller groups are on task and will be able to finish their code on time.

 - When and how frequently will you give demonstrations of the software that